Hou-Guojia/ACCD/README.md

-# Code for ""
+# Code for "Underwater image restoration via adaptive color correction and dehazing"

 1. This code is for the paper:

+   Jiening Zhang, Qing Yu, Guojia Hou, "Underwater image restoration via adaptive color correction and dehazing", Applied Optics, 2024, doi: https://doi.org/10.1364/AO.514749.

-   The code can only be used for  purpose.
+   The code can only be used for non-commercial purpose.
 If you use our code, please cite the paper.

-3. The code has been tested on Windows 10 64bit with MATLAB 2019b.
+2. The code has been tested on Windows 10 64bit with MATLAB 2019b.

-4. Usage:
+3. Usage:

    (1) Put the images into the 'Images' folder.